harrisonized/harrisonized.github.io/_posts/2020-01-25-dual-boot-for-data-science.md

 conda update conda
 ```

-If this goes through, you're ready to go to the next step.
 Click [here](https://harrisonized.github.io/environment-files/pinned) to download a file called pinned, and move the file into the following folder:

 ```
 anaconda3/envs/starter/conda-meta